JotaroS/ofxWiggleStereoscopy/README.md

 Introduction
 ------------
-Gives 3d effect on image with depthmap
+Gives 3d effect on image with its depthmap.

 License
 -------